 Thanksgiving cocktails don’t have to be difficult.

 After all, you’re already planning a big meal, right?
-Or maybe someone just asked you to bring a drink recipe.
+Or maybe someone just asked you to bring a

 As I describe in my holiday cocktail ebook, Holiday Spirits, I don’t want you to stress about the drinks.

 In fact, I pulled together 30 Thanksgiving cocktail recipes for you.
 Many of them are from my site, but I feature quite a few from around the internet as well.